Nambu structures on four dimensional real Lie groups and related superintegrable systems: Abstract

 \section{Abstract}

 We have determined all Nambu tensors (Nambu structures) of order four and three on four dimensional real Lie groups.
-In addition, we have considered as an example a system related to the Nambu structure on Lie group ${\bf A^0_{4,9}}$ as a phase space.
+Furthermore, we have obtained superintegrable systems by use of the Nambu structures of order four on some of these Lie groups as phase spaces with symmetry groups ${\bf A_{4,8}}$ and ${\bf A_{4,10}}$.